statisfactions/simpr/README.md

   calc_tidy
 ```

-This gives a tibble with terms and *p* values which we can use to plot the power curves:
+This gives a tibble with slope estimates and *p* values which we can use to plot the power curves:

 ``` r
 library(ggplot2)